 1. Purpose

-The David Thom Leadership Award was established in 2024 to recognize interns or young architects who have shown leadership and who have made significant contributions to the profession at an early stage in their architectural career.
+The David Thom Leadership Award was established in fall 2023 to honour interns or young architects who demonstrate leadership and have made significant contributions to the profession at an early stage in their architectural careers, reflecting the qualities exemplified by David Thom throughout his career.

-Funded by a gift from IBI Group Management Partnership, the award is dedicated to the memory of David Thom, President of IBI Group.
-David Thom’s contributions to city-shaping and architectural design were far reaching, as was his boundless passion for supporting and developing the next generation of talent in the architectural profession.
+This award is funded by a gift from IBI Group Management Partnership and is dedicated to the memory of David Thom, President of IBI Group.
+David Thom’s contributions to city-shaping and architectural design were far-reaching, as was his boundless passion for supporting and developing the next generation of talent in the architectural profession.

 2. Eligibility